-We report termly to parents via a 'Pupil Progress Report'.
-This will tell parents whether their child is working below, on track, standard, above or greater depth within a particular stage.
+We report termly to parents via Parent Consultation meetings and our End of Year Report.
+This will tell parents whether their child is working below, on track, at expected standard or greater depth within a particular stage.
 Discussions at parent consultation meetings will be based on the year group stages a child is working at.